 Childhood Infections and Hearing Loss

 Viral infections that more commonly impact children can lead to sudden sensorineural hearing loss.
 These infections include but are not limited to, mumps, rubella, and herpes.4 If the infection results in hearing loss, it is typically unilateral, but it is not uncommon for a patient to develop bilateral sensorineural hearing loss.
 When a person is exposed to viral infections, the disease can travel through the blood supply to the inner ear, causing damage to the cochlear hair cells.

 As a person ages, the skeletal bones are constantly breaking down and renewing.
 Individuals typically meet their peak bone density when they are in their 30s.
 After this, skeletal bones break down faster than they rebuild.
 Osteoporosis is a decrease in bone density, causing them to become weak and brittle.
 It is thought that hearing loss is associated with osteoporosis due to a breakdown in the temporal bone in the skull, or in the ossicular chain in the middle ear space.7 However, several other studies have found inconsistent results.

 One meta-analysis used data from 52,828 participants to explore this possible correlation.
 The authors concluded that a decrease in bone density and formation of the temporal bone can cause physical changes to the inner ear.
-These changes can impact the ability for fluid to move through the cochlea, which may lead to sensorineural hearing loss.7
+These changes can impact the ability of fluid to move through the cochlea, which may lead to sensorineural hearing loss.7

 Multiple Sclerosis and Hearing Loss